hanloong7/hanloong7.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage.
 I am a PhD Economics student at [Pennsylvania State University](https://econ.la.psu.edu/).
-My research interest are in health economics and applied microecnomics.
+My research interest are in health economics and applied microeconomics.
 This is a version of my [CV](http://hanloong7.github.io/files/CV.pdf).

 I am on the job market for the 2023–24 academic year.
 This is a draft of my [job market paper](http://hanloong7.github.io/files/JMP.pdf)!